RECORD 0f Success

 College students experiencing homelessness face barriers in accessing housing.
 Both on- and off-campus housing can be prohibitively expensive.
 Those who turn to the private rental market may face multiple forms of housing discriminationfrom landlords, including racial discrimination,source of income discrimination, and discrimination against students.
 Some affordable housing options also impose eligibility restrictions on students.

 They also face food insecurity.
 The Supplemental Nutrition Assistance Program (SNAP) is one federal resource to alleviate food insecurity, but like other social safety net programs, it ignores barriers rooted in structural racism and imposes punitive measures, like work requirements, that force students to either prioritize their education over hunger or sacrifice education by working sufficient hours to access SNAP benefits.
 The program’s eligibility criteria and past rules have made it difficult for students enrolled at least half time, and young people in particular, to access benefits;in 2019, only about 1 in 5 of two-year college students and 1 in 10 of four-year college students experiencing homelessness accessed SNAP.
-College Planning TODAY Services is currently working with goverment agencies and other community partners to assist students who are experiencing homelessness.
-If you or someone you know is experiencing homelessness contact us today by clicking on the link and completing the information.
+Are you 18 to 24?
+Learn how you may qualify for the FREE housing program for 2 years!!!
+YOU MUST REGISTER!!!
+You do not have to be a student!!!

 I am a student that is homeless and need housing and/ or other resources